-To see if this course is still open for applications for admission in October 2016 please visit the University of Oxford Graduate Admissions website.
+To check on the admission status for October 2017 entry please visit the University of Oxford Graduate Admissions website.
 Courses with a green admission status are open for applications, amber means the course will be closing at 12 noon on the following Friday and red means it has closed to new applications.

 The part-time DPhil programme follows on from the taught MSc course in Evidence-Based Health Care (EBHC) and is overseen by the University's Continuing Education Board.
 Admission is through the Department for Continuing Education.
 All graduate students must apply also for membership of a college.
 Most choose to become members of Kellogg College, which caters particularly for part-time mature students and which is closely associated with the Department.
 Supervision is arranged to suit the DPhil topic and may involve staff from within the Medical Sciences Division as well as co-supervision with members of the Evidence-Based network.